 Baseboard LEDs Configuration Over the Scan Chain

-A small form-factor OCP NIC 3.0 with a fully populated I/O bracket (2x QSFP28, 4x SFP28, or 4x RJ-45) has insufficient space for discrete on-board (faceplate) LED indicators.
+A small form-factor OCP NIC 3.0 with a fully populated I/O bracket (2x QSFP28, 4x SFP28 or 4x RJ-45) has insufficient space for discrete on-board (faceplate) LED indicators.
 In this case, the line side link and activity LED indicators are implemented on the baseboard system via the Scan Chain.
 The Scan Chain bit stream is defined in Section 3.5.3.
 This LED implementation is required for all add-in cards.
 The baseboard LED implementation uses two discrete LEDs (Link/Activity and Speed indication).
 Table 5 describes the baseboard LED configuration for baseboard implementations.

 Table 5: Baseboard LED Configurations with Two Physical LEDs per Port